Skip to content

 Avg.
 Data Breach Cost

-The Verizon 2026 Data Breach Investigations Report found that lateral movement techniques appear in the majority of sophisticated attacks.
-Without segmentation, a single compromised endpoint can lead to domain admin compromise, complete data exfiltration, and ransomware deployment across the entire network.
+According to the Verizon Data Breach Investigations Report, lateral movement techniques appear in the majority of sophisticated, targeted attacks.
+Without segmentation, a single compromised machine can lead to domain administrator compromise, complete data exfiltration, and ransomware deployment across your entire network.
+The IBM Cost of Data Breach Report 2024 consistently finds that organizations with effective network isolation contain breaches faster and incur substantially lower remediation costs than those running flat network architectures.

 How Network Segmentation Works

-Understanding what is network segmentation requires grasping how it creates enforced boundaries between groups of devices using routers, firewalls, switches, and software-defined networking controls.
-Traffic crossing a segment boundary is inspected against a defined policy — only explicitly authorized communication passes through.
-Everything else is denied by default.
+Effective network segmentation creates enforced boundaries between groups of devices using routers, firewalls, switches, and software-defined networking controls.
+Traffic crossing a segment boundary is inspected against a defined policy.
+Only explicitly authorized communication passes through.
+Everything else is blocked by default.

 1